canopas/cloud-gallery/README.md

 <p align="center"> <a href="https://canopas.com/contact"><img src="./cta/cta_banner.png"></a></p>

 # Cloud Gallery: All Your Memories in One Spot
+Enjoy all your media in one spot!
+Easily view and manage photos, videos from Google Drive, Dropbox, and your device, all in a simple, user-friendly interface.

 ## Overview
 Cloud Gallery is a Flutter application designed to seamlessly manage user media across multiple